 The initial prenatal examination must occur within two weeks (for Medi-Cal facility site review purposes, within seven calendar days) of the initial referral or request for pregnancy-related services.
-The obstetric provider is expected to provide care for members using standards consistent with current American College of Obstetricians and Gynecologists (ACOG) recommendations and within accepted the Plan guidelines.
+The obstetric provider is expected to provide care for members using standards consistent with current American Congress of Obstetricians and Gynecologists (ACOG) recommendations and within accepted health plan guidelines.